-Let me explain here what a frame grid is, and what's so nice about it.
+Let me explain here what a frame grid is, and what's we think at jacmusic.com what is so nice about it.
 Perhaps you have opened up an old radio tube, and removed the grids one by one.
 When you touched them with your thick fingers they were damaged.
 Specially the very fine ones.
 Well not so with a frame grid!
 With a normal (none-frame) grid, the grid wires are used to keep the grid bars in position, right?
 This may seem kind of natural, but there are other ways to do it.
 A non-frame grid needs a minimum diameter (=strength) of the grid wires.
 If they get too thin, the grid would get too sloppy.
 However for miniature high gain tubes, you need thinner than thin wires, and for high transconductance you need them closest to the cathode.
 Here is where frame grids come in.
 So they make first a FRAME from hard metal, mostly Molybdenum.
 The frame stays inside the mica.
 Around this frame the grid wires are wound.
 This method allows extremely thin grid wires.
 You will think: "So what?"
 Well.. for HIFI something very very nice comes in, and THIS is why people like frame grid tubes so much.
 Frame grid tubes have a very interesting kind of microphonics.
 Look at a guitar... the thin strings give the higher tones.
 And of course more tension makes the tone higher... and shorter strings have higher tones too.
 Now in a subminiature frame grid tube, like TFK or TESLA, all these things come together.
 The wires are so thin, and tension is so high, and they are so short, that they have a resonance frequency above 20.000 Hz.
 This makes when you knock on the Audio frame grid tubes like TFK ECC803S, you hear not "dingggggggg" as only any regular ECC83, but you hear only a dumb noise like "zmb" and that's it.
 The tube will never environmental noises, no matter of the gain is 100x.
 Once you experienced the difference, you will ask with any tube: "Is it a frame grid tube".
 Well unfortunately the answer is "No" with most of the tubes.
 And now you understand why I say, some manufacturers feed this hype with non-frame grid tubes.

 6922 Frame Grid (Spanngitter)